code-monet/sim-gamer-kit/docs/game_guides/issues.md

 experience, your wheel is probably at fault.
 Please report the game and wheel via [GitHub Discussions](https://github.com/code-monet/sim-gamer-kit/discussions)!

+Things to look out for (in driving games; I only have a FFB wheel), even in more "arcady" games:

+1. Driving over rough terrain should cause rumble.
+2. Crashing into objects should cause a sharp kick.
+3. Steering resistance should apply, usually stronger at higher speeds and may or may not be abset when stopped.
+    1. It should always be counter to the direction you're steering, and it should apply in both directions.
+4. Drifting should be felt, usually as a loss/reduction in steering resistance.

-If the latter is giving a better experience, this is unexpected unless your CPU is quite slow.
-Please report these as well.
+If the `Forwarding` engine is giving a better experience, this is unexpected unless your CPU is quite slow/starved/throttled.
+Please report these as well (unless your CPU is quite slow/starved/throttled).

 ## Other DirectInput (Usage) Bugs

 Causes 1 and 2 above lead to very wide variety of obscure bugs.
+Thankfully these are relatively rare, and tend to be game or developer specific.
 Some examples are:

 1. Game crash when using an FFB wheel - the only obvious one on this list.
 2. Loss of some or all effects in games that do have FFB